 1.5.3 Formal inter-Balancing Authority Area Dynamic Schedules may be issued only by the Dynamic System Resource’s Host Balancing Authority Area and must be routed through the EMSs of any Intermediary Balancing Authority Area, if requested by the Balancing Authority for the Intermediary Balancing Authority Area.

-1.5.4 The CAISO will procure (or allow for self-provision of) Operating Reserves for Loads served by imports from Dynamic System Resources.
+1.5.4 The CAISO will procure (or allow for self-provision of) Operating Reserves and Regulation for Loads served by imports from Dynamic System Resources, unless otherwise agreed to and as reflected in the Dynamic Scheduling Host Balancing Authority Operating Agreement

 1.5.5 All Energy Interchange Schedules associated with dynamically scheduled imports of Spinning Reserve and Non-Spinning Reserve will be afforded similar treatment (i.e., resource contingent firm).